 "Did you ever hear that poem that goes, once there was a hole in a bog, where lived a very old frog: he was old and cold and covered in mould, and breakfasted mostly on fog."

-"In a hole in a bog," Richards chuckled.
+"In a hole in a bog," Timmins chuckled.

 O'Neill glared at him.
 "I would be more sprung rhythm in poetry than iambic pentameter," he retorted.

-"He would, he would be more Ginsbergian, all sprung rhythm," Richards enthused.
+"He would, he would be more Ginsbergian, all sprung rhythm," Timmins enthused.
 He continued to be effusive with the detective who was examining his driving license, and kept giving knowing little nods.

 After reading the details on the poster of Ructions, a garda pointed out that O'Neill was at least half a foot smaller.